-A total of 5,663 amicable settlements were reached (a decrease of 174 from the previous fiscal year).
-(Fig 2)
+A total of 4,964 amicable settlements were reached (an increase of 108 from the previous fiscal year).
+(Fig. 2)

-2 Number of Consultations at the Headquarters, Branches and Consultation Offices consultation in 11 locations.
-Of the newly-accepted cases processed at such places in fiscal 2019, 73.2% of the total were processed at the headquarters (including the Saitama Consultation Office), and the Osaka, Nagoya and Fukuoka branches, all of which are located in metropolitan areas.
-(Fig. 3).
+Fig. 2 Developments in the Number of Consultations during the Last 5 Years consultation in 11 locations.
+Of the newly-accepted cases processed at such places in fiscal 2021, 72.8% of the total were processed at the headquarters (including the Saitama Consultation Office), and the Nagoya, Osaka and Fukuoka branches, all of which are located in metropolitan areas.
+(Fig. 3)